 Will it be enough?
 I look at stories like Raquel Nelson’s and think the future might look less like WALL-E – in which human beings are at least happy, well cared-for, and oblivious to their condition – and more like Margaret Atwood’s Oryx & Crake, where those with means will live in enormous, deceptively serene compounds of cleanliness and innovation, and those without will be left in the decaying cities to get around however they can.

 Until then, open your door; go for a walk.
 Feel the spring in your step, the buoyancy in your spine, the loose-limbed gait, as more than clichés.
-Take one last, lingering moment to appreciate this miraculous thing before we lose it forever.Make a donation
+Take one last, lingering moment to appreciate this miraculous thing before we lose it forever.Support Aeon: make a one-off donation